 RANKS BY THREE'S!

+RIGHT WHEEL!

 MARCH!

 HALT!
+DRESS!

-DRESS! placing themselves betwixt the two center ranks of sixes as formerly ordered, are to place themselves in the middle of those two ranks, according to the hand wheeled to; so that such two ranks will consist of seven men instead of six.-
+As in Section 16, 23: but the following correction is to be made to S. 16. and is always to take place, viz.- In wheeling to right or left ranks by three's: the ftandard and its coverer, instead of placing themselves betwixt the two center ranks of sixes as formerly ordered, are to place themselves in the middle of those two ranks, according to the hand wheeled to; so that such two ranks will consist or seven men instead of six.-